Why do so many natural deodorants use proplyene glycol?

-When we started our month of education around ingredients and buying habits in the beauty industry, we knew propylene glycol needed its own section.
+When we started education around ingredients and buying habits in the beauty industry, we knew propylene glycol needed its own section.
 What is it?
 Where is it found?
 Why is it used?
 What does it do?
 As a common ingredient in deodorant, propylene glycol is used as an emulsifier to create a smooth application feeling.
 Completely soluble in water, it serves as a vehicle for topical products such as lotion, deodorants, shampoo, and conditioner.
-Did you know it’s also an ingredient in antifreeze?
+Did you know it's also an ingredient in anti-freeze?So what's the big deal with propylene glycol in natural deodorants?

 - Skin irritation and allergic reactions are common to those allergic to the chemical.